mobarski/morty/design.md

 end

 # square brackets
-# - suggests that any operation can be made inside brackets
+# = suggests that any operation can be made inside brackets -> should be allowed
 # + most common array notation
-# - conflict with lambda
+# - conflict with lambda -> arrays are more important
 def swap-arr ( a x y -- ) :y :x :a
 	a[x] get (tmp)
 	a[y] get a[x] set